aamishtariq10/Restful-API/README.md

 # Restful-API
-# Created a restful API using node and express and did authentication using Node.
-# encryption and becryption
-# Auth using JWT
+# Created a restful API using node and express and did authentication using Nod with encryption and becryption Auth using JWT

-# install npm in the project
+# iinstall npm in the project
 npm i

 # run my following command